mjr004/clean-code-java/README.md

   ❌ **Bad example**

-  We have this function that does tow things. violing this principle.
+  We have this function that does two things. violing this principle.
   ```java
   public Integer readNumbersFromFileAndCalculateTotal(String fileUrl) {
     List<String> numbers =